-It's a good question because not just the general police are typically going to investigate a sex crime case.
+It's a good question because not just the general police typically investigate a sex crime case.
 If a sex crime case falls in their lap – they're driving in their police vehicle and all of a sudden they get called out to a sex crime case, then obviously they have to do whatever investigation they can.

 Local Law Enforcement and the FBI

-They're going to talk to witnesses who may have seen or heard things related to whatever happened, so, it really just depends on what type of a case it is, what happened in the case – the facts and circumstances surrounding the case – and what evidence they have and whatever evidence they still think they can get.
+They're going to talk to witnesses who may have seen or heard things related to whatever happened, so it just depends on what type of a case it is, what happened in the case – the facts and circumstances surrounding the case – and what evidence they have and whatever evidence they still think they can get.

 Often, they're going to go to whoever they believe possesses that evidence.
 As far as who is going to investigate the particular sex-related offense, it will be jurisdictionally, and it will go with whoever is the most qualified.